 An ageing world

 Population ageing is one of the most significant trends of the 21st century.
-One in nine people in the world are aged 60 or over.
+One in eight people in the world are aged 60 or over.
 As long as fertility rates continue to decline and life expectancy continues to rise, older people will steadily increase as a proportion of the population.
 And while population ageing is a global phenomenon, it is progressing fastest in developing countries – including those with large youth populations.

 The contributions of older persons to society are invaluable.
 Many such contributions cannot be measured in economic terms – such as caregiving, volunteering, and passing cultural traditions to younger generations.
 Older persons are also important as leaders, often playing a role in conflict resolution within families, in communities and even in emergency situations.